-The United States District Court for the Western District of Pennsylvania, applying Pennsylvania law, denied a motion for reconsideration and held that an insurer has the burden of proof on whether at the inception of the policy an insured has a reasonable basis to believe that an act or omission might result in a professional liability claim.
+The United States District Court for the Western District of Pennsylvania, applying Pennsylvania law, has held that an insurer has the burden of proof on whether at the inception of the policy an insured has a reasonable basis to believe that an act or omission might result in a professional liability claim.
 Foster v.
 Westchester Fire Ins.
 Co., 2012 WL 2402895 (W.D.
 Pa.
 June 26, 2012).
-The opinion is available here.
-The court's denial of the insurer's motion for summary judgment was addressed in a previous article.
+The court's denial of the insurer's motion for summary judgment was addressed in a previous article available here.
 Foster v.
 Westchester Fire Ins.
 Co., 2011 WL 4382971 (W.D.
 Pa.
 Sept.
 20, 2011).
-The opinion is available here.